-The monkeypox virus (MPV or MPXV) is a zoonotic virus with double-stranded DNA that produces monkeypox in humans and other animals.
+The causes of Monkeypox Virus are more in Pakistan as compared to other countries.
+Monkeypox Virus (MPV or MPXV) is a zoonotic virus with double-stranded DNA that produces monkeypox in humans and other animals.
 It associates the family Poxviridae and the genus Orthopoxvirus.
 Monkeypox virus is a human orthopoxvirus that also contains the variola (VARV), cowpox (CPX), and vaccinia (VACV) viruses.

 Monkeypox virus is neither a close relative nor a distant relative of the smallpox-causing variola virus.
 Smallpox is comparable to monkeypox, except it has a milder rash and a lower mortality rate.

 The monkeypox virus infects both primates and non-primate animals.
 The monkeypox virus is mostly found in Central and West African tropical rainforests.

 Variation in virus virulence has been documented in Central African isolates, with strains that are more dangerous than those from Western Africa.
 Congo Basin (Central African) and West African clades of the virus are found in the two regions.